Day 8 – Kubernetes Basics: Orchestrating Containers in Production

 ChallengeSolution

-Steep Learning CurveStart with Minikube or Kind (local clusters).
+Steep Learning CurveStart with Minikube or Kind for local practice.

-Resource ManagementSet CPU & memory limits for Pods.
+Resource ManagementSet CPU and memory limits for Pods.

 Infographic: Kubernetes Deployment Lifecycle